giantswarm/fluent-logshipping-app/README.md

 ## Requirements

 - You can install only one release of this chart per kubernetes cluster
-- By default any forwarded is active so make sure you check [configuration document](helm/fluent-logshipping-app/Configuration.md) before deploy it in your cluster.
+- By default any forward is active so make sure you check [configuration document](helm/fluent-logshipping-app/Configuration.md) before deploy it in your cluster.

 ## Installation